RO-DIS/Ava-day/README.md

 2. Drag'n'drop an image into app window

 3. Do you see a big window with black background?
+Try to change the view with your mouse or touchpad!

-   Click and hold the left mouse button, then move the mouse to change the view.
+   - Click and hold the left mouse button, then move the mouse to change the view.

-   The mini-view in the main window will update too!
-This is how a little avatar will look like.
+   - You can also scroll your mouse wheel to zoom in or out.

 4. When you have found a cool view, click on `Save as` button to choose where to save your avatar.